Alexander Wells interviews urban historian Brian Ladd about his new book “The Streets of Europe”…

 “I still hate cars,” he says with a smile, “but we do have to get beyond the idea that it’s simply a matter of the car being evil, and if we get rid of the car then everything will be fine.”
 The automobile, he explains, has taken advantage of other factors, like the political fear of the mass and the privileging of speed (the latter a topic he is currently researching).
 “We can’t reverse the course of history, but if we can take some of these forces into account, we might be able to think about how to make better streets and better cities.”

-Ladd is also interested by recent efforts to restore street life to Berlin, noting that the “critical reconstruction” philosophy of architectural guidelines since the Wende has aimed to restore 19th-century and early 20th-century streetscapes, for instance by restricting buildings to the traditional five storeys).
+Ladd is also interested by recent efforts to restore street life to Berlin, noting that the “critical reconstruction” philosophy of architectural guidelines since the Wende has aimed to restore nineteenth-century and early twentieth-century streetscapes, for instance by restricting buildings to the traditional five storeys).
 At Friedrichstraße, one of Berlin’s most famous and historic thoroughfares, reconstruction has also included undoing some of the street widening conducted by the GDR.

 Most recently, the temporary pedestrianisation of Friedrichstraße—autofrei since August 2020, with the current trial run recently extended until the end of October 2021—has triggered a frenzied response, particularly among the tabloid journalists and politicians on Germany’s right.
 It has raised the question of whether the pandemic offers some hope for the streets now that people are walking more and commuting less, and perhaps even rediscovering their neighbourhoods on foot.
 Or could the threat of infection make us retreat even further?